 We were invited by a local council to demonstrate our aerial topographic survey capabilities for a small culvert project.
 This was challenging as the route passed through particularly dense tree coverage.
-Typically multi return LiDAR would offer better penetration to identify true surface though vegetation and is typically chosen in this situation (See our article comparing Photogrammetry and LiDAR).
+Typically multi return LiDAR would offer better penetration to identify true surface through vegetation and is typically chosen in this situation (See our article comparing Photogrammetry and LiDAR).
 In this instance we wanted to show photogrammetry as a valid option during winter months which would have a much smaller cost to the client over LiDAR data collection (typically costing thousands a day).
 The survey manager was specifically interested in a topographic drone survey to see how this compared with existing measurements of the site.
 The culvert ran next to an existing tarmac walkway under some small tree’s densely packed together.

-Survey Data Processing
+Drone Survey Data Processing

 Later the survey data was post processed using RTKLib and local RiNEX data to provide accurate positions of each GCPs.
-This provided an accuracy under 2cm X,Y and under 4cm in height.
+This provided an accuracy beter than 2cm X,Y and under 4cm in height.
 The images and GCP locations were input into Pix4D and the mission processed to obtain a classified point cloud, DEM, DTM, mesh model and contour map as show below.
 This had an ground sampling accuracy of 0.81cm/px over the area of 2.47ha.
 The absolute camera position uncertainties X,Y,Z(sigma) were 0.112(0.021), 0.317(0.028) ,0.71(0.051)m.
 The error of a couple of the GCP measurements was high as the rover had poor line of sight to the base station on the hill through vegetation.

 From the results we observed holes in the point cloud due to the dense wood branches over the pathway.
 This led to a poor contour model as seen below.
 This was disappointing but highlighted the importance of planning in accordance with the task which Drone Deploy alone didn’t consider.